 resting on John Redmond Reservoir.
 Eagle

-Point, a rocky outcropping, provided a good observation area for eagle watchers
+Point, a rocky outcropping, provides a good observation area for eagle watchers

 in the winter.